What Is a Camshaft Position Sensor And What Does It Do?

 How to Replace a Camshaft Position Sensor

-- Remove the mounting bolt which attaches the sensor to the engine.
-It’s usually an 8mm or 10mm bolt.
+4. Detach the mounting bolt that holds the sensor to the engine.
+This is typically an 8mm or 10mm bolt.

 Tip